 But if each department accesses different data, then we should design the security access for each department separately.
 This can be achieved by departmental data marts.
 Since these data marts are separated from the data warehouse, we can enforce separate security restrictions on each data mart.
 This approach is shown in the following figure.

 If the data is generally available to all the departments, then it is useful to follow the role access hierarchy.
-In other words, if the data is generally accessed by all If the data is generally available to all the departments, then it is useful to follow the role access hierarchy.
-In other words, if the data is generally accessed by all
+In other words, if the data is generally accessed by all the departments, then apply security restrictions as per the role of the user.
+The role access hierarchy is shown in the following figure.

 - Data access